The Mortician: A Poem

 So we could see which one matched best.
 None did.

-Dad belonged in none of those.
+Dad belonged in none of them.

 The mortician handles all details involving the remains

 Of the one you love.
 He schedules services and figures fees.